4/25/2025

 Nadia

-Hello everyone, the SES AI First Quarter 2025 earnings base and call will begin shortly.
-If you would like to ask a question, please press star followed by 1 on your telephone keypad.
+Hello, everyone.
+The SES AI first quarter 2025 earnings base and call will begin shortly.
+If you would like to ask a question, please press star followed by one on your telephone keypad.
 Thank you for your patience.
-Thank you for your patience.
-Hello everyone, and welcome to the SES AI First Quarter 2025 earnings release and call.
-My name is Nadia and I'll be coordinating the call today.
-If you would like to ask a question, please press star followed by 1 on your telephone keypad.
+Hello, everyone, and welcome to the SES AI first quarter 2025 earnings release and call.
+My name is Nadia, and I'll be coordinating the call today.
+If you would like to ask a question, please press star, followed by one on your telephone keypad.
 I will now hand over to your host, Kyle Pilkington, Chief Legal Officer to begin.
 Kyle, please go ahead.

 speaker